honeydipper/honeydipper/docs/workflow.md

  * Local context data defined in `with` field
  * Exported from previous steps of the workflow

 Since the data are received in that particular order listed above, the later source can override data from previous sources.
 Child workflow context data is independent from parent workflow, anything defined in `with` or inherited will only be in effect during the life cycle of current workflow, except the exported data.
-Once a field is exported, it will be available to all outter workflows.
+Once a field is exported, it will be available to all outer workflows.
 You can override this by specifying the list of fields that you don't want to export.

 Pay attention to the example `retry_func_count_with_exp_backoff` in the previous section.
 In order to not contaminate parent context with temporary fields, we use `no_export` to block the exporting of certain fields.